 Growing lettuce is easy.
-But the secret to having lettuce continually through fall, winter, spring and almost all of the summer is continual planning, planting, and variety.
+But the secret to having lettuce continually through fall, winter, spring and almost all of the summer is continual planting and different varieties.

 If you live in Virginia or climates where the night time temperatures are hovering between 30 and 32 with an occasional dip into the 20s you’ve probably started your lettuce already.
 If you haven’t — today might be a good day to get started.